nattawut-t/url-shortener-api/README.md

 # URL Shortener API

-The API for serving URL transformation using in URL Shortener demonstration to Appsynth Co.,Ltd.
+The API for serving URL transformation using in URL Shortener demonstration.

 This project is comprised of technology listed below.